oldmonkandlinux/linuxguides/README.md

 or configuring the OS.

-The installation itself is not very straightforward, therefore i have made this small guide to help you setup Arch Linux with minimum to fuss.
+The installation itself is not very straightforward, therefore i have made this small guide to help you setup Arch Linux with minimum to no-fuss.